jetbrains-academy/Functional_Programming_Scala/Monads/Syntactic Sugar and For-Comprehensions/task.md

 Note that the first line in a for-comprehension must contain the left arrow.
 This is how Scala compiler understands what type the monadic action has.

-After that, a message is logged and priority levels are fetched.
+After that, a message is logged, and priority levels are fetched.
-Note that we don't use the arrow to the left of the `log` function, because it's a regular function and not a monadic operation which is not chained with `flatMap` in the original piece of code.
+Note that we don't use the arrow to the left of the `log` function because it's a regular function and not a monadic operation that is chained with `flatMap` in the original piece of code.
-We also don't care about the value returned by `log` and because of that use the underscore to the left of the equal sign.
+We also don't care about the value returned by `log`, and because of that, we use the underscore to the left of the equal sign.
 After all this is done, the `yield` block computes the final values to be returned.
-If any line fails, the computation is aborted and the whole comprehension results in a failure.
+If any line fails, the computation is aborted, and the whole comprehension results in a failure.

 ## Exercise